vega/vega-lite/site/docs/encoding/scale.md

 ### Quantize Scales

 Quantize scales (`"quantize"`) are similar to [linear scales](https://vega.github.io/vega-lite/docs/scale.html#linear), except they use a discrete rather than continuous range.
 The continuous input domain is divided into uniform segments based on the number of values in (i.e., the cardinality of) the output range.
-Each range value y can be expressed as a quantized linear function of the domain value x: _y_ = _m round(x) + b_.
-The `range` property, if not specified, is default to 4 uniform segments between minimum and maximum range value determined by Vega-lite based on mark types.
+`quantize` scale maps continuous value to a discrete range by dividing the domain into uniform segments based on the number of values in (i.e., the cardinality of) the output range.
+Each range value _y_ can be expressed as a quantized linear function of the domain value _x_: _y = m round(x) + b_.
+The `range` property, if not specified, is default to 4 uniform segments between minimum and maximum range value determined by Vega-lite.

 Quantize scales are particularly useful for creating color or size encodings with a fixed number of output values.
 Using a discrete set of encoding levels (typically between 5-9 colors or sizes) sometimes supports more accurate perceptual comparison than a continuous range.
 For related functionality see [quantile scales](https://vega.github.io/vega-lite/docs/scale.html#quantile), which partition the domain into groups with equal element counts, rather than uniform domain extents.

+{% include table.html props="nice,zero" source="Scale" %}

 <span class="vl-example" data-name="bar_scale_quantize"></span>